WebWithAman/Table-Layout-1-/README.md

 # Demo

-You can see a live demo of this static blog [https://complextimetablebyaman.netlify.app].
+You can see a live demo of this time-table [https://complextimetablebyaman.netlify.app].

 ## Usage